Consumer Medicine Information

 The dose may be increased to 80 mg.

 Do not take more than 2 doses of Relpax in any 24 hour period.

 Do not take more than a total of 160 mg in one day.

 Taking too much of this type of medicine can lead to constant daily headaches.

-If you have problems with your kidneys, your doctor may prescribe a lower dose for you.
+If you have problems with your kidneys, your doctor may prescribe a lower dose for

 How to take it

 Swallow the tablets whole with a full glass of water, either with or without food.

 Take Relpax as soon as possible after the start of the migraine attack.

 It will also work if taken later during the attack.